EthanHolman/eh-notes-app/README.md

 Ensure that you have Docker and Docker Compose installed on your machine.

 In the root of this repository: `docker compose up -d --build` will start all services on their default ports

+Shortcomings:

+- UI isn't part of docker compose build yet.
+You'll need to start API with docker compose, then follow instructions in UI project to start dev server locally.